mannalext/Fantasy_Stat_Tracking/README.md

 - Determine a "pretty" way to output the data to .txt
 	- Then, use a StringBuilder to make that string and print it
 - Inter-divisional stats need to be implemented (East / West win pct against each other)
+- highest/lowest scores BREAK when there are duplicates. easy to fix with a bool

 STRETCH GOALS: